dsd-meetme/backend/readme.md

  * You should insert your name as author in composer file
  * We use UTC time
  * In real environment you should use apache2
+ * exec calls must be enabled in php-cli

 # Credits